davidlawrencer/unit-4-review/README.md

 ## App Description
 Remember our unit 1 assessment?
 Where you made a checkout app in the command line?
-Turn that into a iOS app!
+Turn that into an iOS shopping cart app!

 Here is the app: